 - In addition to the amusing reality breaking physics, the second and third games have an explicit game mode called Hall of Meat, where the entire point is to try and inflict as much bodily harm on your player character as possible.

-- Skate 3 adds a function where you can hit passing civilians with your skateboard, but annoy them too much and they'll Not-So-Harmless Villain taser you.
+- Skate 3 adds a function where you can hit passing civilians with your skateboard, but annoy them too much and they'll tase you.

 - Wide-Open Sandbox: The series' cities provide so much stuff to skate on.